Unpolarized light

 Unpolarized light is light with a random, time-varying polarization.

-Natural light, like most other common sources of visible light, produced independently by a large number of atoms or molecules whose emissions are uncorrelated.
+Natural light, like most other common sources of visible light, is produced independently by a large number of atoms or molecules whose emissions are uncorrelated.

-This term is somewhat inexact, since at any instant of time at one location there is a definite plane of polarization; however, it implies that the polarization changes so quickly in time that it will not be measured or relevant to the outcome of an experiment.

 Unpolarized light can be produced from the incoherent combination of vertical and horizontal linearly polarized light, or right- and left-handed circularly polarized light.

 Conversely, the two constituent linearly polarized states of unpolarized light cannot form an interference pattern, even if rotated into alignment (Fresnel–Arago 3rd law).

 A so-called depolarizer acts on a polarized beam to create one in which the polarization varies so rapidly across the beam that it may be ignored in the intended applications.

 Conversely, a polarizer acts on an unpolarized beam or arbitrarily polarized beam to create one which is polarized.

 Unpolarized light can be described as a mixture of two independent oppositely polarized streams, each with half the intensity.
 Light is said to be partially polarized when there is more power in one of these streams than the other.
 At any particular wavelength, partially polarized light can be statistically described as the superposition of a completely unpolarized component and a completely polarized one.
 One may then describe the light in terms of the degree of polarization and the parameters of the polarized component.
 That polarized component can be described in terms of a Jones vector or polarization ellipse.
 However, in order to also describe the degree of polarization, one normally employs Stokes parameters to specify a state of partial polarization.